AtsukoRuo/Note/框架 & 中间件/Spring/Spring Boot.md

 }
 ~~~

-With no prerequisites to indicate that they should be enabled, the `env`, `java`, and `os` contributors are disabled by default.
-Each can be enabled by setting its `management.info.<id>.enabled` property to `true`.

 The `build` and `git` info contributors are enabled by default.
 Each can be disabled by setting its `management.info.<id>.enabled` property to `false`.
 Alternatively, to disable every contributor that is usually enabled by default, set the `management.info.defaults.enabled` property to `false`.